Picos de Europa National Park

 Star of the show at the 2013 Vuelta, Angliru is one of the toughest mountains in professional road cycling.
 The climb averages 9.9% gradient over 12.5km, with the last six kilometres closer to 13%.

-These prices are based on two sharing a double or twin room.
-For a single room, the single supplement cost is in addition to the respective accommodation option.
+*Based on two people sharing a double or twin room.
+If you would prefer to stay in a single room, the single supplement is applicable.

 - Seven nights accommodation in double, twin or single room with en-suite.
 Please see price list for details of single supplement.

-- Transfer to and from the arrival/departure point
+- Transfer to and from the arrival/departure points

 - Continental breakfast every day

 - Detailed maps and route information for each day, with clearly marked points of interest.